DiscipleTools/disciple-tools-porch/README.md

 # Disciple Tools - Porch

-Adds a customizable home page and landing page system on the public side of Disciple Tools.
+Adds a customizable home page and landing page system on the public side of a Disciple Tools system.

 ## Purpose

-For media to movement efforts that want to run a single environment for Disciple Tools and a Landing Page site.
-When marketing in Facebook or Google Advertising or running a small public site, you often need to host a public site and separately host Disciple Tools on another site.

-With this plugin you can create a simple, dynamic home page and numberous landing pages to receive traffic from advertising.
+Host a micro-site home page and unlimited landing pages in the public front of your Disciple.Tools.

-It is also a great way to host lead forms that are routed directly into Disciple Tools for follow up.
+This allows a media effort to host a single server with a simple website in front of the Disciple Tools system.

 ## Usage